 Under the terms of the LOI, the Farmee has agreed to fund 100% of the capital expenditures required to bring the Lachowice field to first production which includes the drilling, completion and testing of the first well.
 The capital expenditure is expected to total approximately US\$8 million (approximately C\$10.5 million).
-In return, the Farmee will receive 50% of the equity in Horizon's subsidiary that will hold the Bielsko-Biala concession.
+In return, the Farmee will receive 50% of the equity in Horizon's subsidiary that will hold the Bielsko-Biala Concession.
 Future expenditures and profits on the Bielsko-Biala Concession will be shared equally.
 Horizon will continue as operator.
 The LOI is subject to a number of conditions, including formal documentation of a Joint Operating and Shareholder Agreement, confirmation of the Farmee's financial capacity, the closing of Horizon's acquisition of the Bielsko-Biala Concession and required regulatory approvals.
 For further information on the LOI, see the Company's press release of August 10, 2018.

-The regulatory delays in Poland have affected Horizon's development plan.
-Our current plan has the Company and the Farmee commencing drilling and testing of the first well Q2 2020, with first production to occur by early 2021.
+Horizon's current development plan has the Company and the Farmee commencing drilling and testing of the first well in the fourth quarter of calendar 2019, with first production to occur by mid 2020.
 In a previous press release dated August 10, 2018, 2017, Horizon had stated it was targeting first production from the Lachowice field by the fourth quarter of calendar 2019.
+The regulatory process has proceeded slower than anticipated, and therefore the conversion of the concessions to the new Polish concession laws, and approvals related to Horizon taking operatorship of the concessions, has taken longer than expected.
+It is Horizon's understanding that the Polish government is currently considering these concessions, and the conversion and approvals are expected within the next three months.
 The Company will work to accelerate the development timing wherever possible.